- 1 (5- to 8-pound) pork shoulder, bone-in with skin

-Combine orange juice, vinegar, olive oil, onion, garlic, cilantro, red bell pepper, cumin, oregano, paprika, salt and pepper in a blender or food processor and puree until smooth.3.
+Combine orange juice, vinegar, olive oil, onion, garlic, cilantro, Cubanelle pepper, cumin, oregano, paprika, salt and pepper in a blender or food processor and puree until smooth.3.

 Remove pork from refrigerator.
-Wipe off excess marinade from the skin of pork and pour water into bottom of pan so it goes up 3 inches on the side of the pork.
-Cover roasting pan tightly with foil or pan cover and place in oven on lowest rack to bake for 4-5 hours, or until the meat is tender and pulls away easily with a fork.6.
+Wipe off excess marinade from the skin of pork and pour water or broth into bottom of pan so it goes up 3 inches on the side of the pork.
+Cover roasting pan tightly with foil or pan cover and place in oven on lowest rack to bake for 4 to 5 hours, or until the meat is tender and pulls away easily with a fork.6.

 Serve chopped and shredded along with the skin.